richwolf817/aws-lambda-java-hello/README.md

 mvn package
 ```

-## Now upload the .jar file to AWS Lambda and you are ready
+## Now upload target/aws-lambda-java-hello-1.0-SNAPSHOT.jar to AWS Lambda and you are ready